“`html

 What Does a Medical Assistant Actually Do?

-A medical assistant (MA) works in physician offices, outpatient clinics, and hospital-adjacent settings.
+A medical assistant (NO FINANCIAL AID FOR THIS PROGRAM) (MA) works in physician offices, outpatient clinics, and hospital-adjacent settings.
 The role splits into two main functions: clinical and administrative.

 On the clinical side, MAs take patient vitals, assist with exams, administer injections, draw blood, and prepare exam rooms.
 On the administrative side, they schedule appointments, manage patient records, handle insurance paperwork, and process billing.
 In smaller practices, one person often covers both.